High-precision and low-depth quantum algorithm design for eigenstate problems: Introduction

-Considering the feature of early FTQC~\cite{lin2021heisenberglimited}, there has been considerable progress on quantum algorithms for ground-state property estimation~\cite{wang2023faster,lin2021heisenberglimited,zeng2021universal,lu2021algorithms,zhang2022computing,huo2021shallow,he2022quantum,wang2023quantum,ding2024quantum,ding2023even,wang2023faster}.
-In 2021, Lin and Tong proposed a spectral filter algorithm based on random sampling~\cite {lin2021heisenberglimited}, which achieved the Heisenberg limit for ground-state energy estimation.
-Using similar techniques, Zeng~\textit{et~al.}~\cite{zeng2021universal} and Zhang~\textit{et~al.}~\cite{zhang2022computing} showed that the time complexity can achieve logarithmic in precision $\log(1/\varepsilon)$ for the ground state property estimation problem~\footnote{Note that Ref.~\cite{zeng2021universal} extends to eigenstate property estimation. }.
-On the other hand, following the spirit of QSP, Dong~\textit{et~al.} proposed the quantum eigenvalue transformation of unitaries (QETU) algorithm~\cite{dong2022ground} to prepare the ground state.
-QETU achieves near-optimal asymptotic scaling but avoids querying the block-encoding of the Hamiltonian by querying time evolution, making it appealing to early fault-tolerant quantum computers.
-The above algorithms assume the usage of only one ancillary qubit and achieve good asymptotic sample and time complexity, which are competitive for the application of noisy intermediate-scale quantum and early FTQC.
-However, these algorithms assume perfect and efficient queries to the time evolution operator $e^{-iHt}$.
-It remains unclear whether the good properties of the above early FTQC algorithms can be preserved if we further expand $e^{-iHt}$ into elementary gates.
-For example, if $e^{-iHt}$ is implemented using Trotterisation methods, this will eliminate the advantage of logarithmic scaling in precision.
-On the other hand, if we introduce advanced block-encoding-based methods to realise $e^{-iHt}$, it needs many ancillary qubits and nonlocal controlled gates, which violates the spirit of early FTQC.
-Moreover, the system-size dependence of the algorithms is rarely discussed in existing works, as it highly depends on the detailed circuit-level implementation of $e^{-iHt}$ as well as the qubit connectivity of the device.
-This raises the question \textbf{when considering the gate complexity and qubit connectivity, whether we can design high-precision and low-depth algorithms for NISQ and early FTQC applications.}
+Considering the above hardware constraints~\cite{lin2021heisenberg}, spectral filter based methods are good candidates for effectively finding the ground state~\cite{wang2023faster,lin2021heisenberg,zeng2021universal,lu2021algorithms,zhang2022computing,huo2021shallow,he2022quantum,wang2023quantum,ding2024quantum,ding2023even,wang2023faster}, which can achieve good asymptotic query complexity under the assumptions of nonvanishing initial overlap and energy gap.
+These include algorithms for ground-state energy estimation~\cite {lin2021heisenberg} and property estimation~\cite{zeng2021universal,zhang2022computing}, as well as subsequent developments~\cite{wang2023faster,ding2023even,ding2024quantum,wang2023quantum,chakraborty2024implementing}.
+Nonetheless, these algorithms are typically based on perfect and efficient queries to either the real-time evolution operator $e^{-iHt}$ which is the case for most early FTQC algorithms~\cite{hejazi2024better,wang2023faster,zeng2021universal,zhang2022computing,lin2021heisenberg,zeng2021universal,lu2021algorithms,zhang2022computing,huo2021shallow,he2022quantum,wang2023quantum,ding2024quantum,ding2023even,wang2023faster}, or the block encoding of the Hamiltonian $H$~\cite{gilyen2019quantum,lin2020near}.
+Their favourable scaling properties no longer exist when they are compiled into elementary gates in the quantum circuit.
+For example, implementing real-time evolution via Trotterisation as a subroutine will eliminate the advantage of logarithmic precision scaling in eigenstate property estimation.
+On the other hand, realisation via block-encoding will lose the good system-size scaling; moreover, it requires many ancillary qubits and nonlocal controlled gates, which violates the spirit of early FTQC.
+Moreover, the system-size dependence of the algorithms is rarely discussed in existing works, as it highly depends on the circuit-level implementation as well as the qubit connectivity of quantum devices.
+These algorithms thus become suboptimal at the quantum circuit level.
+An important question is, when considering the gate complexity and qubit connectivity in NISQ and early FTQC applications, how to design high-precision and low-depth algorithms.